Wisconsin Department of Children and Families

 · Volunteer activity.
 Assignable activity is Work Experience (WE).

-Other common activities assigned to W-2 T participants include:
+Other common activities and statuses assigned to W-2 T participants include:

 · AODA detoxification, assessment and treatment.
 Assignable activities may include AODA Counseling (CA) and AODA Assessment (AA) and Personal Development (PD);